 Many people who experience depression feel the treatment options present a no-win situation.
 They are rightly concerned about taking potentially harmful drugs, but fear that talk therapy or counseling is not enough to address their symptoms.
 They may have heard of natural depression remedies; however, they may lack the information on efficacy, dosage, and safety needed to make an informed decision.

-Natural Depression Remedies to Help Improve Mental Health
+Natural Remedies to Improve Mental Health

 There are numerous natural remedies available that have safely demonstrated effectiveness for treating depression symptoms without risking the harmful side effects of psychiatric drugs.

 Note: starting or stopping psychiatric drug therapy (or increasing or decreasing the dosage) is a crucial transition time during which many side effects may appear or become worse.
-Consult a health care provider before changing medications or dosages.
+Consult a healthcare provider before changing medications or dosages.

 Using Essential Oils for Depression